tachella/tachella.github.io/_projects/equivariantimaging.md

 #### Multiple operators
-If the signal set is not group invariant, but we observe measurements through different operators $$A_1,\dots,A_G$$, then unsupervised from measurement data alone is possible.
-In this case the necessary condition on the number of measurements is $$m>n/G$$, and the sufficient condition is $$m>n/G+k$$.
+If the signal set is not group invariant, but we observe measurements via different operators $$A_1,\dots,A_G$$, then unsupervised from measurement data alone is possible.
+In this case the necessary condition on the number of measurements is $$m\geq n/G$$, and the sufficient condition is $$m>n/G+k$$.
 These results are included in {% cite tachella2022samplingshort %}.

 ### Related papers
 <div class="publications">